(adsbygoogle = window.adsbygoogle || []).push({});

 While the saying goes, never mix business and pleasure, others may agree that some shouldn’t mix family and business.
 However, family ties and business may be hard to undo and break away from.
 In most cases, working alongside family seems to work out, and the business runs just fine.

-However, there are issues that can arise when closely working with those we love, or with employees who feel out of the loop due to not being related.
+However, there are issues that can arise when working closely with those we love, or with employees who feel out of the loop due to not being related.
 Let’s take a look at some of these issues, and what you can do to help alleviate them when mixing business with family.

 Recognizing Nepotism

 While the simple solution would be to just not hire family or close friends, they may be the right person for the job or position you need filled or have a sincere desire to be a part of your business.
 However, you get into issues when seeming to create positions just for them or by hiring them for an open spot without posting or interviewing for it first.
 The best thing you can do is follow your hiring procedure and advise them to properly send in their application and resume.
-Leave it in the hands of those who hire, and if that’s you, then set up an interview like you would for anybody else.
+Leave it in the hands of those who hire.
+If that’s you, then set up an interview like you would for anybody else.

 To help with this issue, offer a family picnic or event that’s specific to your employees and their families.
 You can also do luncheons or other small incentives that show them your appreciation for all that they do.
 Be sure to emphasize that they are like another family to you and without their hard work, you couldn’t have the company that you do.